 At Horwitz, Horwitz & Associates, we understand that victims who’ve been injured due to the negligence of others are often placed into precarious financial situations.
 This is particularly true if an injury victim has lost their job and cannot work while they recover.

 Our Chicago personal injury attorneys take these cases on a contingency fee basis.
-This means that we will not charge any upfront or out-of-pocket costs related to your case.
+This means we will not charge any upfront or out-of-pocket costs related to your case.
 We only collect legal fees after we secure the compensation our clients deserve through a favorable settlement or verdict.

 If we don’t win, you don’t pay.
 It is as simple as that.